Konoaru384/SuperSCP1853/README.md

 ## 🧩 Features

 - 🛡️ Grants **immunity to poison** when both AntiSCP207 and SCP-1853 are used
-- 🚫 Cancels **all subsequent damage** after the combo is activated
-- 🔄 **Auto-clears** Poisoned effect on the player
-- 🎛️ Simple, hard-coded item IDs—no extra config needed

 ---